bitcoin-core/docs/gitian-building/gitian-building-setup-gitian-debian.md

 **Note**: When sudo asks for a password, enter the password for the user `gitianuser` not for `root`.

+**Note**: on certain Debian installations, execution of `/etc/rc.local` may be disabled by default.
+You can check to see if this is the case by running `sudo systemctl status rc-local | grep Active:`; if the output contains `failed`, you will need to manually run `sudo /etc/rc.local` before running the steps below.

 Installing Gitian
 ------------------